35 units for 183 Ridgefield Road? | Wilton Bulletin

 The property, which is next to Hillside Cemetery, was sold by Dave Schlichting to developer James A. Fieber of New Canaan on Aug.
 20, 2015.
 Schlichting told The Bulletin at the time he was under the impression the developer would restore the house and a barn.
 But there was nothing in writing and a legal notice appeared in The Bulletin on Sept.
 24, 2015, announcing the developer’s intention to demolish the house.

 The developer, 183 Ridgefield Road LLC, submitted an application for a four-lot subdivision on the property that was approved by the Planning and Zoning Commission on Feb.
-22, 2016, shortly before it was demolished.
+22, 2016, shortly before the house was demolished.